 Cushioned road running shoes can provide benefits, but there are also trade-offs, so it comes down to your personal preferences and running goals.
 More cushioning underfoot can help protect your muscles and joints from the impacts of running, especially on pavement.
-Shoes like the Hoka Clifton 9 or Asics Gel Nimbus 25, which feel pretty plush underfoot, can make running feel more comfortable, help you run longer before fatigue sets in, or help your legs bounce back more quickly after a long training run.
+Shoes like the Hoka Clifton 9 or Craft CTM Ultra 3 can make running feel more comfortable, help you run longer before fatigue sets in, or help your legs bounce back more quickly after a long training run.

 The flip side is that you lose ground feel and some degree of responsiveness with a lot of cushion.
 As a result, highly cushioned shoes might feel cumbersome if you’re doing a track workout or racing a short distance.
-Some cushioned shoes, like the On Cloudmonster, are quite springy and will perform well on workouts like a tempo run or hill repeats.
+Some cushioned shoes, like the On Cloudmonster and Topo Athletic Specter, are lightweight and springy and will perform well on workouts like a tempo run or hill repeats.

 What kind of cushion is best for road running?

-The best cushioned running shoes will feel soft but not mushy, springy, but not too firm.
+The best cushioned running shoes will feel soft but not mushy and springy but not too firm or unstable.
 Soft cushion will feel plush and comfortable underfoot, but it might feel mushy, flat, or unresponsive if it’s too soft.
 It may feel like it’s absorbing all the energy you’re putting into it without sending any back.
-Meanwhile, a springy cushion will feel like it’s sending energy back into your legs and propelling you forward — but if it’s too firm, it might not feel that comfortable or smooth underfoot.
+Meanwhile, a springy cushion will feel like it’s sending energy back into your legs and propelling you forward — but if it’s too firm, it might not feel that smooth underfoot.